kyaiooiayk/Awesome-Optimisation-Notes/README.md

 # Optimisation
--A repository contatining tutorials on the most used optimisation packages.
+- A repository contatining tutorials on the most used optimisation packages.
 Covering:
     - Gradient-based methods
     - Gradient-free methods
     - Single-objective optimisation